dgroomes/python-playground/README.md

 1. Use Python 3.11
    * Alternatively, develop this project in a [*Dev Container*](https://containers.dev/) defined in `.devcontainer/devcontainer.json`.
 The dev container is pre-installed with the required Python version.
-2. Run the "hello world" program
+2. Run the "Hello World" program
    * ```shell
      python3 hello.py
      ```